MediaArea/MediaConch/GlobalArchitecture.md

 ### Automation

-PREFORMA includes the option of automated checking, allowing for users to receive notifications when new files are placed or come into the system.
+Our design includes the option of automated checking, allowing for users to receive notifications when new files enter the system or meet certain policy or implementation outcomes.

 A user can set up a system on the Core which will configure the system to run scheduled automatic checks for new files and batches.
 This system can be accessed and configured within the user interface to run on a timed and defined schedule.